Let’s Drive From Colorado to Oregon

 Red rocks like the landscape of mars dominate the discoveries.
 Start at the Welcome Center just outside Moab.
 If children are along, sign up for the Junior Ranger program – a small booklet to engage in learning about the geology and biology of the area.

 The park is open year-round and the visitor center is open every day except December 25.
 Hours of operation change with the seasons.
 Current Visitor Center Hours: 7:30 am – 5 pm.
 Check website for current information before your visit.

-As of June 1st, 2018 it will cost $30/vehicle (including all occupants) to enter Arches National Park or $15/person entering by bicycle or hiking.
+As of June 1st, 2018, it will cost $30/vehicle (including all occupants) to enter Arches National Park or $15/person entering by bicycle or hiking.
 Youth under 15 free.
-Entrance good for 7 days.
+Entrance is good for 7 days.

 Camping around Arches National Park

 Unfortunately, the main campground inside the park at Devil’s Garden is closed for construction from March – November 2017.
 There are other campgrounds outside the main gates – you can find them listed here.